-The UNC Charlotte School of Nursing uses Certiphi Screening and MyRecordTracker (MRT) as the primary means of ensuring compliance with School and clinical agency mandates.
+The UNC Charlotte School of Nursing uses Certiphi Screening, Verified and My Clinical Exchange (MCE) as the primary means of ensuring compliance with School and clinical agency mandates.
+Clinical partners in the Charlotte area (Atrium, Novant and CaroMont) require Schools of Nursing to participate in the clinical rotation manager MCE to request and assign students and faculty to clinical rotations.
+Verified will house the compliance documents and this system links to MCE for clinical partner access to verify compliance and educational requirements.
+Compliance requirements include but are not limited to Criminal background checks, drug screens, immunizations, and specific agency education requirements.
 Additional mandates are communicated to students each semester and include, but are not limited to, (1) electronic health care record training, (2) completion of confidentiality statements, and (3) documentation requirements specific to additional community partners during the course of the program.
 Any additional forms required by other agencies, will be provided on the School of Nursing website and should be submitted to faculty (BSN students) or the designated Administrative Assistant.
-By submitting documents to Certiphi Screening and MyRecordTracker, the student acknowledges that consent is being given for information to be released to the School of Nursing and to limited community partners who require access to ensure compliance.
+By submitting documents to Certiphi Screening and Verified, the student acknowledges that consent is being given for information to be released to the School of Nursing and to limited community partners who require access to ensure compliance.

-These documents are updated annually, thus it is the student's responsibility to ensure that all forms are completed and submitted to MyRecordTracker or the respective Administrative Assistant.
+These documents are updated annually, thus it is the student's responsibility to ensure that all forms are completed and submitted to Verified or the respective Administrative Assistant.
 No clinical placement will be completed until these documents are submitted.

 Upon receipt of a "Conditional Letter of Acceptance," students are required to attend a mandatory 2-day orientation.
 During this orientation, students are provided with instructions related to the completion of clinical agency mandates.
-Additionally, instructions related to accessing Certiphi and MyRecordTracker, may be found on the School of Nursing website under "Student Resources."
-Students will be notified at 30, 15 and 7 days, via MyRecordTracker, when a compliance mandate is about to expire.
+Additionally, instructions related to accessing Certiphi, Verified and MCE will be provided and may be found on the School of Nursing website under "Student Resources."
+Students will be notified via Verified, when a compliance mandate is about to expire.